The Way Things Really Are: Debunking Rush Limbaugh on the Environment

 mislead his readers, despite the international scientific consensus

 on many aspects of this issue.
-This consensus is reflected in the
+This consensus is reflected in

-Intergovernmental Panel on Climate Change (IPCC), the
+conclusions of the Intergovernmental Panel on Climate Change (IPCC),

-international scientific panel assessing climate change, which
+the international scientific panel assessing climate change, which

 consists of a network of 2,500 experts worldwide.
 The IPCC has